 It may be difficult to imagine today, as you travel on well-maintained tarmac roads across Brittany in a matter of hours, that the roads of rural Brittany only received serious attention from the government in the second half of the 20th century.
 Even as late as the turn of the last century, taking part in a Pardon not in your commune required dedication, time and effort.
-Indeed, participation at a particular Pardon was often undertaken as an act of penance.
+Indeed, participation at a particular Pardon was often undertaken as a public act of penance.

 Nowadays, usually observed more in the west of Brittany than elsewhere, the Pardons predominantly begin in March and end in October.
 Held on a Saint’s feast day, each occasion has a character of its own but generally features two or more masses (some churches repeat their masses in Breton) followed or preceded by a formal procession that sees banners, relics, statues and crosses carried by a cortège of worshippers, sometimes dressed in traditional costume, around the church or chapel and often culminating at a calvary or sacred fountain associated with the saint.